LGBTQ theatre: Taiwan

-Within Taiwan, conservatism is still widely present which represses many citizens in general but especially those of the LGBTQ community.
+Within Taiwan, cultural conservatism continues to impact the LGBTQ community.
 However, since the lifting of martial law in the country, queer theater has become more popular.
-Many Taiwanese queer theatres had similar themes, those being queer identification and gender and sexuality.
-A very important person during this time in LGBTQ theatre was Lai Sheng-Chuan, who would end up bringing LGBTQ theatre to light by criticizing the government, as well as dreams that many Taiwanese people wished to achieve because the martial law was abolished.
+One notable figure in Taiwanese LGBTQ theatre is Lai Sheng-Chuan, a playwright who has both popularized LGBTQ theatre and criticized the government.

-The first known queer theater in Taiwan was Maoshi, which was established in 1988 by Tian ChiYuan, who would end up dying from AIDS.
-He would use theatre to fight homophobia as well as stigma against AIDS during times of extreme conservatism.
-His goal was to break social norms and to bring light to people of the LGBTQ community.
-Some of Tian ChiYuan's most known plays are adaptations of Whitewater and Legend of the white snake, which were both centered around homoerotic love, which was an unseen public topic during the 1990s.
-Even after Tian ChiYuan's death, people would continue to create adaptations of Whitewater because of its symbolism of queer trauma and people wanted that legacy to continue, because of his amazing influence in LGBTQ theatre.
+The first known queer theatre company in Taiwan was Maoshi, which was established in 1988 by Tian ChiYuan, who later died from AIDS.
+Tian used theatre to fight both homophobia and stigma against AIDS during times of extreme conservatism.
+Some of Tian's most known plays are adaptations of Whitewater and Legend of the white Snake, which were both centered around homoerotic love, a topic unseen in public during the 1990s.
+After Tian's death, people have continued to create adaptations of Whitewater because of its symbolism of queer trauma.